terebellum/defer/README.md

 # defer

-️ **Heads up:** This is bad!
+️**NOTE:** This is bad!
 It's highly UB: it can delete your system, call your grandma and make demons fly out of your nose

 ## What's This?

 It's  Go's `defer`.
 Real Non-RAII function-scope defer.

-This header-only hack adds `defer` to C++ using **stack manipulation**.
+This header-only hack adds `defer` to C++ using stack manipulation.
 It schedules cleanup actions to run when your function exits:

 ```cpp
 #include "defer.h"